Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 \section{Codescent for quasi-constant maps}

-In this section we prove a fundamental property of the derived stack of quasi-constant maps, namely that it is Zariski local on the target.
-We show that under suitable assumptions on $X$ quasi-constant maps to $X$ factor through any affine cover of $X$.
-Note that this behaviour is in sharp contrast with the full mapping stack, where locality on the target is essentially never satisfied.
+In this section we prove that the stack of quasi-constant maps is Zariski local on the target.
+This behaviour is in sharp contrast with the full mapping stack, where locality on the target is essentially never satisfied.
 We will give a proof of this statement in the case when the source is an elliptic curve, which is the case that is most relevant for our applications, but we will also comment on extensions of our results to more general settings (see Section \ref{sec:general}).
-One of the ingredients in our argument is a simple criterion that allows us to detect when open immersions of geometric stacks are equivalences.
-We will refer to this as the \emph{point-wise criterion} and we prove it as Proposition \ref{proposition:pointwisecriterion2} below.
+One of the ingredients in our argument is a simple criterion that allows us to detect when an open immersions of geometric stacks is an equivalence, Proposition \ref{proposition:pointwisecriterion2} below.

-We start by proving a few simple general properties of quasi-constant mapping stacks.
-Recall that, throughout the paper, we work over a fixed ground field $k$ of characteristic zero.
-We remark, however, that the next results Lemma \ref{remark:Mapolimitpreserving} and Lemma \ref{lemma:openinclusion} hold in much greater generality.
-Let $S$ be a derived stack, and consider the functor
+We start by proving a few simple general properties of the stack of quasi-constant maps.